ahmadajmi/CSS-Grid-Layout/README.md

 * Divide the grid container into 4 columns, and each one is `25%` of that container.
 * Create one row, and set the height to be `100vh`.

-The Grid added a new value to the `display` property which is `grid`, responsible for setting the `grid-layout` element to a grid container, and this is a required property to start using the Grid.
+The Grid Layout added a new value to the `display` property which is `grid`, responsible for setting the `grid-layout` element to a grid container, and this is the foundation property, and required to start using the Grid Module.

-The `grid-template-columns` responsibility is to divide the `grid-layout` container into columns, and in our case we did a 4 columns each one is `25%` of container width.
+The `grid-template-columns` responsibility is to divide the `.grid-layout` container into columns, and in our case we did 4 columns each one is `25%` of the parent(container) width.

 The `grid-template-rows` is used the layout rows, and in our example we only created one row.